eedwards4/CS370-FinalProject/README.md

 - Ethan Edwards: Level design, Asset Design, Progamming

 <b>How to Download and Play<b>
-- The zip file containing the entire project
+- Download the zip file containing the entire project
 - Uncompress the zip file to another folder
 - Double click the "Traverse.uproject"
 - If it asks you to rebuild the missing modules for any reason, click "Yes"